 \subsection{Shifting the Maximum}

 In \S\ref{sub:canonical_normalisation} we saw that the conditional Bayes risk of a proper loss $\ell$ is maximised over the probability simplex at $p^\star\coloneqq\varfrac{\ell^\apolar(1_n)}{\norm1{\ell^\apolar(1_n)}}$ (Corollary \ref{cor:cvsprt_maximum}).
-The question naturally arises then of how one might one modify $\ell \mapsto \tilde\ell$ to reposition the maximum to an arbitrary $p^0\in\probm$.
-That is, $p^\star\mapsto {\tilde\ell}^\apolar(1_n)=p^0$.
+The question naturally arises then of how one might one modify $\ell \mapsto \check\ell$ to reposition the maximum to an arbitrary $p^0\in\probm$\footnote{The motivation for doing so arises from considering the cost-sensitive missclassification losses $\ell_c$, $c\in(0,1)$ \citep[Section 5.2]{Reid2011}, whose conditional Bayes risks are $\minL_c(p)=(1-p)c \wedge (1-c) p$.
+The maximum of $\minL_c(p)$ over $p$ occurs at $c$ (although the maximum value does not remain constant as $c$ varies).
+The corresponding losses $\ell_c$ allow one to impose a different cost for false positives and false negatives.
+Thus shifting the maximum of a general loss allows one to reweight the costs for the different types of prediction error one might make.}.
+That is, $p^\star\mapsto {\check\ell}^\apolar(1_n)=p^0$.
 If one is given only $\ell$ or $\minL$ this is not obvious.
 However, the answer is simple in terms of $S\coloneqq\super(\ell)$.
 Before proceeding we note that this problem is not well posed since we have not defined what exactly we are hoping to retain of the original function $\ell$.
-That said, our construction entails---more or less---the minimum required perturbation of $S$ in order to endow $\tilde\ell$ with the necessary desiderata.
+That said, our construction entails---more or less---the minimum required perturbation of $S$ in order to endow $\check\ell$ with the necessary desiderata.

-To solve this question we construct a new super prediction set $\tilde S$ from $S$ and define $\tilde\ell \in \subdiff\cvsprt_{\tilde S}$.
+To solve this question we construct a new super prediction set $\check S$ from $S$ and define $\check\ell \in \subdiff\cvsprt_{\check S}$.
 The family $\prop(\Rp^n)$ is a cone since it is closed under positive scalar multiplication and addition of sets from the family.
-Thus if we construct a mapping $S\mapsto \tilde S \coloneqq \alpha S + x^*$, where $\alpha>0$ and $x^*\in\Rp^n$ we can easily ensure $\tilde S \in \prop(\Rp^n)$.
+Thus if we construct a mapping $S\mapsto \check S \coloneqq \alpha S + x^*$, where $\alpha>0$ and $x^*\in\Rp^n$ we can easily ensure $\check S \in \prop(\Rp^n)$.